securesign/sigstore-ocp/docs/sts/aws-sts.md

 ### Create a service account and signer deployment

-For this you will need to have an `IAM>Role` for your AWS Identity Provider with permissions to list S3 buckets.
+For this you will need to have an `IAM role` for your AWS Identity Provider with permissions to list S3 buckets.
 From the AWS Console, choose `Roles-> Create Role -> Web Identity`.
 From here you'll need to choose your Identity provider from the dropdown list in your account and Audience.